post-hero-img

 Website owners typically offer a variety of content spread across different areas of their site or even across multiple websites.
 But the more content types there are, the harder it can be to provide users with a satisfying search experience.
 Segmenting your search results is a great way to ensure that there is something of value for every visitor.
 To this end, segmented search displays search results for specific content types in clear, separate sections to present users with a relevant mix of content.

-Segmented search on addsearch.com
+segmented search on addsearch.com

 In this blog post, we’ll discuss what segmented search is, what to consider when designing one, and how you can leverage it to provide better user experiences.
 So without further ado, let’s get into it!